Kitha 5

 This series of monotypes was created at The Center for Contemporary Printmaking in the autumn of 2014.

-Elizabeth Gourlay is an American abstract artist whose work emerges from a progressive process of layering colour, lines and forms, informed both by inner emotional states and her observation of nature and architecture.
-She lives and works in Chester (CT).
+Elizabeth Gourlay was an American abstract artist whose work emerged from a progressive process of layering colour, lines and forms, informed both by inner emotional states and her observation of nature and architecture.
+She lived and worked in Chester (CT).

 Education